Hosting and bandwidth provided by MacHost.

 • Limited functionality -- does not play CDs or DVDs or have any ability to record programming.

 • No cables provided as shipped.
-Compatible cables have to be purchased separately.
+Compatible cables had to be purchased separately.

 • No support for the majority of older televisions.

-• Limited capacity hard drive in the original configuration, although it can be upgraded, Apple introduced a larger capacity version on May 30, 2007 (160 GB - MB189LL/A), and the ability to "stream" content may make additional capacity less necessary for some users.
+• Limited capacity hard drive in the original configuration, larger capacity 160 GB version introduced on May 30, 2007 (MB189LL/A).

 • The processor cannot be upgraded.